CanadianCrafter/Boids/README.md

 * Cohesion: Steer to move towards the average position (center of mass) of local flock mates.

-* Obstacle avoidance: Steer away from obstacles.
+* Obstacle Avoidance: Steer away from obstacles.

-* Goal seeking: Steer towards a goal.
-(Not implemented yet).
+* Goal Seeking: Steer towards a goal.
+(Not yet implemented).

 You can learn more about it on Wikipedia: https://en.wikipedia.org/wiki/Boids.